bashuser30/dl-distro/README.md

 # dl-distro

 `dl-distro` is a Bash script that simplifies the downloading and verification of operating system images.
-It uses `jq` and a JSON file to retrieve data, and `wget` to download image files, their signatures, and checksums.
+It utilizes `jq` and a JSON file for data retrieval, and `wget` for downloading image files, along with their signature and checksum files.

-The script will use `gpg` for signature verification and will check the integrity of the images with relevant checksum algorithms.
-It alerts users to any tampering or corruption and removes files that fail these checks.
+The script uses `gpg` for signature verification and checks the integrity of the downloaded image file with the relevant checksum algorithm.
+It alerts users of any tampering or corruption, and removes files that fail these checks.

 Currently, `dl-distro` supports **347** images from **18** distributions.